-According to the U.S. Bureau of Labor & Statistics, there were approximately 114,400 physical therapist assistants and aides in 2010.
-That number is expected to grow by 45% from 2010-2020, due to the growing number of individuals with disabilities or limited function and the increasing use of physical therapist assistants to reduce the cost of therapeutic services.
+According to the U.S. Bureau of Labor & Statistics, there were approximately 71,400 physical therapist assistants employed in 2012.
+That number is expected to grow by 41% from 2012-2022, due to the growing number of individuals with disabilities or limited function and the increasing use of physical therapist assistants to reduce the cost of therapeutic services.

-The professional preparation phase of the South University, West Palm Beach Physical Therapist Assistant associate’s degree program consists of four academic quarters of lecture and laboratory courses.
-An additional two quarters are spent in full-time clinical experiences.
-The academic program is taught in the evenings at the West Palm Beach campus.
+The PTA program offers a curriculum that is well-rounded in all fundamental concepts and theories as they apply to physical therapy modalities and rehabilitation procedures.
+The technical phase of the South University West Palm Beach Physical Therapist Assistant program consists of six academic quarters of lecture, laboratory, and clinical coursework.
+The academic program is taught in the days and evenings at the West Palm Beach campus.

 Clinical Experience and Externship

-An integrated clinical experience occurs during the fifth quarter of the technical preparation phase, in which a seven week full-time clinical experience is followed by three weeks of clinical and didactic assimilation.
-The terminal nine week full-time clinical experience is conducted in the sixth quarter of the technical phase of the program.
-The clinical experiences are chosen from hospitals, nursing homes, sub-acute facilities, and outpatient centers with which the program has entered into clinical agreements.
+The program has two full-time clinical education experiences in which students complete 640 hours of clinical education.
+An integrated clinical experience occurs during the technical preparation phase, in which a seven week full-time clinical experience is followed by three weeks of clinical and didactic assimilation.
+The terminal nine week full-time clinical experience is conducted in the final quarter of the technical phase of the program.
+Students return to campus after their first clinical experience to complete a course in Current Rehabilitation Issues between the clinical experiences.
+This course allows for the integration of clinical experiences with didactic materials and the opportunity to correct deficiencies identified in the assessment of the student's performance in the clinic.
+The clinical experiences are chosen from a variety of settings, which may include hospitals, nursing homes, sub-acute facilities, and outpatient centers with which the program has entered into clinical agreements.

 For information about the South University West Palm Beach Physical Therapist Assistant program, please contact the program faculty listed under the Helpful Links tab.